jmittendo/pixelart-palette-converter/README.md

 pixelart-palette-converter
 ==========================

-**pixelart-palette-converter** will be a simple Python GUI application for converting images into [pixel art](https://en.wikipedia.org/wiki/Pixel_art) style with a fixed color palette.
+**pixelart-palette-converter** is a simple Python GUI application for converting images into [pixel art](https://en.wikipedia.org/wiki/Pixel_art) style with a fixed color palette.